Leave of Absence

 - The length of your Leave of Absence is at the discretion of the Programme Board

-- Undergraduate students can apply for a Leave of Absence for a period of one or two semesters.
-In some programmes with a clinical or work placement component, the programme structures may require that a student take more than two semesters at a time.
+- In some programmes with a clinical or work placement component, the programme structures may require that a student take more than two trimesters at a time.
 Clinical or work placement aspects of the programme will be taken into account when your application is considered by the relevant Programme Board

-- Graduate research students can apply for a Leave of Absence for a period of one, two or three terms.
-In extenuating circumstances, you can apply for a Leave of Absence for a period equivalent to one term if the timing of the absence spans two terms
+- Graduate research students - in extenuating circumstances, you can apply for a Leave of Absence for a period equivalent to one term if the timing of the absence spans two terms

 - Depending on the programme requirements and structure (including clinical or work placement components) or research supervisory arrangements, it may not be possible to take a Leave of Absence.